MKFirmware/MarlinKimbra/README.md

 Singlenozzle
 -----------------
-If have on hotend and more extruder define SINGLENOZZLE for unic temperature.
+If have one hotend and more extruder define SINGLENOZZLE for unique temperature.
 * \// Uncomment below to enable SINGLENOZZLE (One Hotend)
 * \//#define SINGLENOZZLE //This is used for singlenozzled multiple extrusion configuration